aditya-manit/goldfinch-protocol-docs/docs/participants/auditors.md

 ## Approval Vote Outcomes
 Once selected, auditors have 48 hours to provide a `Yes`, `Unsure`, or `No` vote.
-TheirGFI is slashed if they:
+Their GFI is slashed if they:
 - don’t vote within the 48 hour window,
 - vote `Yes` when the majority vote `No`, or
 - vote `No` when the majority vote `Yes`.